Chanel ready-to-wear collection: Chanel Ready-to-Wear Spring 2020 Runway Show

 The Chanel Ready-to-Wear Spring 2020 Runway Show was presented on October 1, 2019 at the Grand Palais in Paris.
 It was Virginie Viard's first ready-to-wear collection since the passing of Karl Lagerfeld on February 19, 2019.
 This season was set against a Parisian backdrop of Rue Cambon reimagined rooftops, drainpipes and airvents included.
 The designer debuted tweed playsuits, coatdresses, bell-shaped skirts, tiny shorts, and sequined jackets.
 Jackets with flounced collars, ruffled tops with balloon sleeves, and voluminous skirts with petticoats were the more prominent design details.
 Day looks were accessorized with two-tone, embellished sandals, little hats, and large silk and tweed handbags.
 Jewelry pieces included pearl brooches, cuff bracelets, and crystal necklaces.
 For evening, tiered dresses and skirts were constructed of chiffon, organza, and feathers.
 Stripes, checks, and color blocking were featured in a palette of red, orange, pink, blue, black, and white.

 Many critics noted Viard's desire to stay true to the brand's iconic, signature tweeds and Lagerfeld's grand production values, while injecting her sense of wit and youthfulness, reinterpreting the tweed suit as a romper for spring and pairing metallic shorts with camellia-laden jackets.

 As told to the Italian Bureau of Fashion Network by Bruno Pavlovsky, President of Fashion at Chanel, “It's a collection that is the image of Virginie, very young, full of energy.
 It especially highlights her exceptional knowledge of the brand; 30 years with Karl; a perfect understanding of Mademoiselle Chanel's contribution and in addition her own inspiration.”

 According to Vogue, Viard drew inspiration from the French New Wave Cinema of the 1950s and 1960s or the atmosphere of the Nouvelle Vague.
 She cited Brand Ambassador Kristen Stewart's biopic Seberg, along with Jean-Luc Godard's Breathless as reference points.
 Notably, French YouTuber and comediene Marie Benoliel caused a stir, by crashing the presentation, when she jumped up onto the runway from the audience.
 She was promptly escorted off the runway by Gigi Hadid.

-Virginie Ledoyen, Caroline de Maigret, Aiysha Hart, Sebastien Tellier, Ines de la Fressange, Isabelle Adjani, Sting, Trudie Styler, Soo Joo Park, and Cardi B attended the runway presentation.

 Fashionista noted the brand's inclusivity with model casting.
 Maike Inga opened the runway presentation of 83 looks, while Rianne van Rompaey closed it.
 Sacha Quenby, Anna Ewers, Jing Wen, Gigi Hadid, Kaia Gerber, Lexi Boling, Felice Noordhoff, Sara Grace Wallerstedt, and Vittoria Ceretti also walked the show.

 Hubert Barrere, Artistic Director of Lesage, also observed.
 “You know that with Virginie, everything is simple and obvious.
 I think that's maybe the message of this collection.
 Simpler, less fuss-one fabric that we can texturize, make lighter, more flexible, maybe even a bit more shiny, like the zinc roofs of Paris and the like lights of Paris and that simply makes everyone dream.”